2 Chronicles 21

 Notes

 The phrase "rested with his fathers" (וַיִּשְׁכַּב עִם אֲבֹתָיו) is the standard succession formula in the books of Kings and Chronicles, signaling a peaceful death and honorable burial.
-The contrast with Jehoram's own death at the end of the chapter, where this formula is conspicuously absent, is devastating.
+The contrast with Jehoram's own death at the end of the chapter — where this formula is conspicuously absent — is stark.

 Verse 2 names Jehoshaphat "king of Israel" rather than "king of Judah."
 This is likely not a scribal error but a deliberate Chronicler's designation: in the theology of Chronicles, Judah is the legitimate continuation of all Israel, and its king is the rightful king of the whole covenant people.
 Alternatively, some scholars have suggested this reflects the Chronicler's awareness that Jehoshaphat exercised influence over portions of the northern territory through his alliance with Ahab.

-The list of six brothers who are named -- including two with the same name Azariah -- emphasizes the scale of Jehoshaphat's family and the horror of what follows.
+The list of six brothers -- including two with the same name Azariah -- emphasizes the size of Jehoshaphat's family and the gravity of what follows.
 Jehoshaphat's distribution of wealth and fortified cities to his younger sons was a prudent arrangement to prevent rivalry (compare 2 Chronicles 11:23, where Rehoboam did the same).
-Yet it was precisely this arrangement that Jehoram perceived as a threat.
+Yet Jehoram saw that arrangement as a threat.
 The word וַיִּתְחַזַּק ("he strengthened himself") is used throughout Chronicles in both positive and negative senses.
-Here it describes the ruthless consolidation of power.
+Here it describes a ruthless consolidation of power.

 The fratricide in verse 4 is unprecedented in Judah's royal house.
-While Abimelech murdered seventy brothers in the period of the judges (Judges 9:5), that was in the northern tribal context and before the monarchy.
+While Abimelech murdered seventy brothers in the period of the judges (Judges 9:5), that was in the tribal period, before the monarchy.
 Within the Davidic line, this is the first and only instance of a king slaughtering his own brothers.
 The phrase בֶּחָרֶב ("with the sword") is blunt and unadorned, conveying the brutality without euphemism.
-That Jehoram also killed "some of the officials of Israel" (מִשָּׂרֵי יִשְׂרָאֵל) suggests a broader political purge, eliminating anyone who might support a rival claim.
+That Jehoram also killed "some of the officials of Israel" (מִשָּׂרֵי יִשְׂרָאֵל) suggests a broader political purge that eliminated anyone who might support a rival claim.

 Jehoram's Evil Reign (vv.
 6-7)